codahale/veil-java/README.md

 construction](https://github.com/google/tink/blob/master/java/src/main/java/com/google/crypto/tink/subtle/EncryptThenAuthenticate.java)
 in Tink.

+AES-CTR and HMAC were selected for their indistinguishability from random noise.
+Unlike polynomial authenticators like GCM and Poly1305, the outputs of AES-CTR and HMAC are uniformly distributed.

 ## Message Construction

 A Veil message begins with a series of fixed-length encrypted headers, each of which contains a copy